ilaborie/blog/src/pages/benchmarking-akka-http-cassandra-local/index.md

 }
 ```

-As in the results we saw earlier, it became slower than JSON marshalling/unmarshalling only, because there is communication between the server and the persistent actor.
-However, the persistent **actor** itself is still lightweight, compared to the actual persistence to Cassandra as you saw.
+As in the results we saw earlier, it became slower than 1.
+JSON marshalling/unmarshalling, because there is communication between the server and the persistent actor.
+However, the persistent **actor** itself is still lightweight, compared to the actual persistence to Cassandra which I'll explain next.

 ## 3. Persistence to Cassandra